awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 The Spot Instance is marked for termination\.

 `not-scheduled-yet`
-The Spot request will not be evaluated until the scheduled date\.
+The Spot request is not evaluated until the scheduled date\.

 `pending-evaluation`
 After you make a Spot Instance request, it goes into the `pending-evaluation` state while the system evaluates the parameters of your request\.